-LeadNY is for committed leaders in the agriculture and food industries who wish to step up and make a difference in their community.
+LeadNY is for committed leaders in the agriculture and food sectors who wish to step up and make a difference in their community.

 LeadNY is a one- or two-year program experience guided by Cornell expertise involving: